Confidence Intervals Using Turing's Estimator: Simulations and Applications: Confidence Intervals for Occupancy Probabilities

 Here, $\pi_{r,n}$ is the conditional probability (given the sample) of seeing a letter that appears exactly $r$ times in the sample and $ N_{r,n}$ is the number of letters that appear exactly $r$ times.
+Note that $0\le \pi_{r,n}\le1$ and that, for $r\ge1$, we have $0\le N_{r,n}\le n/r$.
 We refer to $\pi_{r,n}$ as the $r$th occupancy probability and to $N_{r,n}$ as the $r$th occupancy count.
 When $r=0$, the quantity $\pi_{0,n}$ is also called the missing mass.
-It is the probability of seeing a letter that has not been seen before.
+It represents the probability of seeing a letter that has not been seen previously.
 The quantity $1-\pi_{0,n}$ is called the coverage of the random sample.
 When this quantity is small, the sample is not representative and does not provide much information about the underlying distribution; see \cite{Zhang:Grabchak:2013} for a discussion.